- Required: Yes

 - Shipping wine to consumers without a permit is classified as a felony in TN.

-A winery applying for a Direct Shipper License must submit executed copies of ALL contract with UPS/FedEx that will ship wine from Applicant to Tennessee Consumers.
+A winery applying for a Direct Shipper License must submit executed copies of ALL contracts with common carriers (FedEx/UPS) that will ship wine from Applicant to Tennessee Consumers.
 An applicant using the services of a third party/fulfillment center must provide to the Commission a copy of the contract between the applicant and the fulfillment center and the fulfillment center and UPS/FedEx.
 Any updated or new contracts must be submitted with applications for renewal.

 Local Sales Tax Reporting Changes in TennesseeAugust 21, 2019